 The panel was meant to look back on the history of the show, including its early beginnings and the long process of getting episodes done (one episode took three weeks to complete).
 It was also dedicated to the loving memory of Clay Martin Croker, or C. Martin Croker as he was called, after his sudden passing on September 17th of this year.
 While he was an animator for both Space Ghost and Aqua Teen Hunger Force (which fun fact, the show wasn’t official greenlit until after a few episodes, and it was only made into a series on the condition of making more Space Ghost), he was most famous for his role as beloved character Zorak, Space Ghost’s cynical and sarcastic band leader.

-Still, it wasn’t all somber, as the panel did go into how the show was made, talked about some their favorite episodes, and how they were able to get Charlton Heston on the show, the first Academy Award winning actor to get on the show, and a store involing Croker and Merill and a certain fan’s colonoscopy bag, which I’ll leave it at that.
+Still, it wasn’t all somber, as the panel did go into how the show was made, remembering some of their favorite episodes.
+The panel discussing included anecdotes about how they were able to get Charlton Heston on the show, the first Academy Award winning actor to appear on Space Ghost, as well as a story involving Croker and Merill and a certain fan’s colonoscopy bag, which I’ll leave it at that.

 Each attendee received a signed copy of art that Schnepp created to pay tribute to Croker.
 All in all, the panel, while not revealing anything new, was a treat for fans of the show, and a lovely tribute to a great person.